subdgtl/HURBAN-Selector/installer/README.md

 - Compile `installer/setup.iss` from Inno Setup IDE,
 - Output file will be located at `installer/bin`.

+Note that window icon and desktop / Start menu icons differ.
+Window icon is taken from `icons/64x64.ico` and baked into application during compilation.
+Desktop icon is set with `rcedit` and can be an entirely different file.

 Installer itself will also contain [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) that is needed to run the application.
 Code used to install this dependency is